ladsantos/p-winds/README.md

 [![Documentation Status](https://readthedocs.org/projects/p-winds/badge/?version=latest)](https://p-winds.readthedocs.io/en/latest/?badge=latest) [![Build Status](https://travis-ci.com/ladsantos/p-winds.svg?branch=main)](https://travis-ci.com/github/ladsantos/p-winds)  [![arXiv](https://img.shields.io/badge/arXiv-2111.11370-b31b1b.svg)](https://arxiv.org/abs/2111.11370)
  [![Code DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4551621.svg)](https://doi.org/10.5281/zenodo.4551621)

+> **Warning**: This is the development branch.
+Version 2.0 of `p-winds` will implement self-consistent, fluid dynamics models instead of assuming isothermal Parker-wind models.
+If you would like to contribute, please submit a pull request to this branch.

 Python implementation of Parker wind models for planetary atmospheres. `p-winds` produces simplified, 1-D models of the upper atmosphere of a planet, and perform radiative transfer to calculate observable spectral signatures.

 The scalable implementation of 1D models allows for atmospheric retrievals to calculate atmospheric escape rates and temperatures.
 In addition, the modular implementation allows for a smooth plugging-in of more complex descriptions to forward model their corresponding spectral signatures (e.g., self-consistent or 3D models).